 You dictate a plain film of the chest and you happen to see a lytic lesion in the middle of the thoracic spine as well as a pulmonary nodule in the right lower lobe.
 So, you put in your impression- MRI of the thoracic spine is recommended for further characterization.
 8 mm right lower lobe pulmonary nodule.
-A few days later you get a phone call from the physician- “We already know about the osseous lesion and it is a known hemangioma as seen on previous studies.
+A few days later you get a phone call from the physician- “We already know about the osseous lesion and it is a known hemangioma as seen in previous studies.
 The history said to compare the lung nodule with the prior study.
 Please take a look at that!”

 The Eight Deadly Sins- Lessons Learned

-As clinicians, we always need to self reflect in order to improve our practice of medicine.
+As clinicians, we always need to self-reflect in order to improve our practice of medicine.
 There is no room for too much pride.
 We should constantly look for ways to improve our clinical skills, reports, and communications with our colleagues.
 I have just given you 8 different examples of issues that can arise if you want to cut corners.
-You can easily avoid further carnage with your own reputation, your patients, and you colleagues by remembering these situations.
+You can easily avoid further carnage with your own reputation, your patients, and your colleagues by remembering these situations.
 Use these examples as a template to avoid the eight deadly sins of a radiologist!